chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 pub struct ExprList<'lt>(pub Vec<LC<Expr<'lt>>>,);
 ```
 Vectors created for these operators always contain values inside **[LC][lc]**
 structures.
-LC contains an AST expression along with its lexical
-line/column information in an open tuple as opposed to
-[LBox][2], which encapsulates a [Box][box].
-The Box is not necessary here as Vectors
-are already heap-allocated.
+Vectors are already heap-allocated.

-to retain the lexical-position information.
 The operator **`*`** means a sequence of zero or more.
 This is done by generating several new non-terminal symbols internally.
 Essentially, these correspond to
 ```